 The Covid-19 outbreak has been an unprecedented event, affecting communities worldwide.
 We can anticipate this will require us to take measures to contain delays in the roll out of our assurance programme and look for alternatives to run supplier evaluations remotely.

 Adherence to our corporate governance framework is a top priority for us.

 Every year, Tetra Pak's CEO and the Global Leadership Team are required by the Tetra Laval Group Board to assure conformity with the corporate governance framework.
 This is based on self-assessments from the heads of our market companies, our business units and our support functions.

 Across the Group, an internal audit team verifies that the framework, policies and procedures are being followed.

-Information regarding any breach of our corporate governance framework, or any instances of serious inappropriate behaviour, can be reported in confidence to senior management or anonymously to the Tetra Pak Corporate Governance Officer or the Head of Internal Audit.
-All reported incidents are investigated and appropriate follow up action taken.
+Information regarding any actual or suspected breach of our corporate governance framework or any other unethical behaviour can be reported in confidence to senior management or anonymously to the Tetra Pak Corporate Governance Officer or the Head of Internal Audit.
+All reported incidents are investigated, and appropriate follow up actions taken.

 Want to learn more about Tetra Pak?